Osmahmoud/Osmahmoud.github.io/Research/index.md

 ## Peer Reviewed Papers
 --------------------

 1. Wills A, **Mahmoud O**, Hall A, Sell D, Smallridge J, Southby L, Toms S, Waylen A, Wren Y, Ness A, Sandy J: Centre level variation of treatment and outcome in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
-Part 1: methodology and results for dento-facial outcomes [*Submitted for publication*].
+Part 1: methodology and results for dento-facial outcomes. *Orthod Craniofac Res.
+2017* [To appear].

 1. Hall A, Wills A, **Mahmoud O**, Sell D, Waylen A, Grewal S, Sandy J, Ness A: Centre level variation in outcomes and treatment for otitis media with effusion and hearing loss and the association of hearing loss with developmental outcomes at age 5 and 7 years in children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
-Part 2 [*Submitted for publication*].
+Part 2 *Orthod Craniofac Res.
+2017* [To appear].

 1. Smallridge J, Wills A, **Mahmoud O**, Chong A, Clark V, Collard M, Sandy J, Ness A: Centre level variation in dental treatment and oral health and individual and area level predictors of oral health in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
-Part 3 [*Submitted for publication*].
+Part 3 *Orthod Craniofac Res.
+2017* [To appear].

 1. Sell D, Southby L, Wren Y, Wills A, Hall A, **Mahmoud O**, Waylen A, Sandy J, Ness A: Centre level variation in speech outcome and interventions, and factors associated with poor speech outcomes in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
-Part 4 [*Submitted for publication*].
+Part 4 *Orthod Craniofac Res.
+2017* [To appear].

 1. Waylen A, **Mahmoud O**, Wills A, Sell D, Sandy J, Ness A: Centre level variation in behaviour and the predictors of behaviour in 5 year old children with non-syndromic unilateral cleft lip: the Cleft Care UK study.
-Part 5 [*Submitted for publication*].
+Part 5 *Orthod Craniofac Res.
+2017* [To appear].

 1. Ness A, Wills A, **Mahmoud O**, Hall A, Sell D, Smallridge J, Southby L, Stokes D, Toms S, Waylen A, Wren Y, Sandy J: Centre level variation in treatment and outcomes and predictors of outcomes in 5 year old children with non-syndromic unilateral cleft lip treated within a centralised service: the Cleft Care UK study.
-Part 6:  summary and implications [*Submitted for publication*].
+Part 6:  summary and implications *Orthod Craniofac Res.
+2017* [To appear].

 1. Broomfield S, Mandavia A, Nicholson J, **Mahmoud O**, King A, Rutherford S, Ramsden R: Long Term Quality of Life Following Acoustic Neuroma Excision via the Translabyrinthine Approach [*Submitted for publication*].